-Now available: issue 13 of Prole - containing a fantastic collection of fiction and poetry.
-Again, we're amazed and very grateful for the fabulous contributions from our writers and photographer.
+Now available: issue 17 of Prole - containing a fantastic collection of fiction, creative nonfiction, poetry and art.
+Again, we're amazed and very grateful for the fabulous contributions from our writers and artists.

 To purchase a copy or a three issue subscription, use the options from the drop down menu, below.

 If ordering a subscription, issues 18 and 19 are due out in December 2015 and April 2016.

 If ordering a PDF version, please be aware, our web server does not allow automated downloads.
 It might be a few hours before we get chance to send via email.